Prof-Rosario-UCLA/team38/README.md

 To run the database, `cd backend/DynamoDB_local_latest` then `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`

+If you want to run the frontend and express server at the same time, run `npm run dev:all` in the root directory.

 To run express server's api's, `cd backend/express-api` then `npm install` and then `npm start`
 - Whenever you update anything related to API's, must run `tsc` to compile the typescript code into javascript code then run `npm start` to start the server